Skip to main content

 Add RBAC policy in the permission framework

-To use RBAC policies in the Backstage, we replace the TestPermissionPolicy that you might have created when initially setting up the permission framework with an RBACPolicy instance which uses the roles we will define in the UI in the following step Configuring an initial policy.
+To use RBAC policies in the Backstage (when using the old backend system), we replace the TestPermissionPolicy that you might have created when initially setting up the permission framework with an RBACPolicy instance which uses the roles we will define in the UI in the following step Configuring an initial policy.

 Adjust packages/backend/src/plugins/permission.ts as follows: